xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

 - Click **Apply and Close** to complete the connection process.

-Additionally, **Kakalon Studio Enterprise license** allows you to connect to the external database sources if they has JDBC driver.
-For more details, please refer to the [ Connect external database sources using JDBC driver](https://docs.katalon.com/katalon-studio/docs/database-settings.html#how-jdbc-connection-works) section.
+In addition, you can connect the external database libraries to Katalon Studio if they have JDBC driver using **Kakalon Studio Enterprise license**.
+For more details, please refer to the [External database sources with JDBC driver](https://docs.katalon.com/katalon-studio/docs/database-settings.html#how-jdbc-connection-works) section.

-## Connect external database sources using JDBC driver
+## External database libraries with JDBC driver

-> Kakalon Studio Enterprise license is required to connect external database libraries to Katalon Studio.
+> **Kakalon Studio Enterprise license** is required to connect external database libraries to Katalon Studio.

 This section provides guidance to connect to the external database that has JDBC driver via a specific example - Create a test file from MariaDB.